-Soybean fungal diseases include: anthracnose; Septoria leaf spot (brown spot); brown stem rot; charcoal rot; damping-off; powdery mildew; frogeye leaf spot; Fusarium root rot; Phytophthora root and stem rot; Cercospora blight, leaf spot and purple seed stain; Rhizoctonia root rot; Sclerotinia stem rot (white mold); and the fungus leading to sudden death syndrome (SDS).
+Soybean fungal diseases include: anthracnose; Septoria leaf spot (brown spot); brown stem rot; charcoal rot; damping-off; powdery mildew; frogeye leaf spot; Fusarium root rot; Phytophthora root and stem rot; Cercospora blight, leaf spot and purple seed stain; Rhizoctonia root rot; and Sclerotinia stem rot (white mold).

 Best management practices help minimize the potential for fungicide resistance and include cultural practices, planting disease-tolerant hybrids and applying fungicides with multiple modes of action.

 Before planting, a field’s specific disease history should be taken into account and then matched with a resistant soybean variety.
-For example disease-tolerant seed traits, specific to soybean growers, can be found in Credenz® soybean seed.
-Credenz can provide built-in protection against stem canker, frogeye leaf spot, Phytophthora root rot and SDS, plus multiple herbicide-tolerant traits and nematode control.
-When followed by timely fungicide applications, Credenz soybeans are best protected against yield-robbing diseases.
-In soybeans, the ideal time to first apply Stratego YLD is prior to disease development, or at beginning pod (R3), with applications repeated as necessary.
-Disease-susceptible cultivars and seed soybeans are most likely to benefit from a Stratego YLD application.
-For cost efficiency, fungicides can be tankmixed with insecticides and applied in the same trip across the field.
+For example disease-tolerant seed traits, specific to soybean growers, can be found in many soybean seed varieties.
+Select seed varieties that can provide built-in protection against stem canker, frogeye leaf spot and Phytophthora root rot.

+Delaro® fungicide offers an unmatched broad-spectrum control.
+Its advanced formulation delivers the latest triazole technology in a best-in-class dual mode of action residual and improved plant health.
+In soybeans, the ideal time to first apply Delaro is prior to disease development, between R2 and R5, with applications repeated as necessary.
+Disease-susceptible cultivars and seed soybeans are most likely to benefit from a Delaro application.
+For cost efficiency, Delaro can be tankmixed with insecticides and applied in the same trip across the field.

-For more information on soybean disease control options from Bayer, contact your local Crop Science representative or visit www.bayercropscience.us/crops/soybean.
+For more information on soybean disease control options from Bayer, contact your local Crop Science representative.
+Always read and follow label instructions.